thousandtyone/autoend/README.md

 The Extension understands context of the code in which it executes; so semi-colons will not move to end of line automatically for, 'for' or 'foreach' loops!

 > **Note**: For languages like Python which use colons instead of semi-colons to end the line use the autoend.autoendWithColon setting and set it to true.
 This disables moving of semi-colons to the end of the line and does the same thing with colons to make experience with languages like python (which use colons instead of semi-colons to end a line or indicate starting of code blocks) better.
+Also note that in this mode the default semi-colon key function as is and you have to use ALT+: for the plugin to automatically move your colons to the end of line.
+This is done to play nice with Vim Plugins.
+You can of course override this behavior and map the defaut semi-colon key to extension.colon.autoend command in keybindings.json described https://code.visualstudio.com/docs/getstarted/keybindings if you dont use Vim based Plugins.

 ## Known Issues